 Fast-paced industry requires fast information capturing.
 So out with that manual measuring and inputting of building information.
 A modern and industry-specific solution should be able to instantly import plans.

-Avontus’ Scaffold Designer does just that.
+Avontus’ Designer does just that.
 Just import the building plan in PDF, AutoCAD formats, or even satellite images; then, drag and drop scaffolds into place.
 Not only does it save time, instant plan importing greatly improves design accuracy too.

 Your projects come with varying requirements.
 Sticking with a one-size-fits-all manual approach can limit your capability as a scaffolding business.
 So, your modern and industry-specific solution should also allow the customization of project information.